progress/Spark-Toolkit-Demos/oe117/README.md

 ## Other Projects

-**_Spark** - Not a project, per-se, but more like an overlay of project properties and extra files to get you started quickly with a new PAS-compatible ABL Web App project.
+**QuickStart** - Not a project, per-se, but more like an overlay of project properties and extra files to get you started quickly with a new PAS-compatible ABL Web App project.
 This will provide the necessary PL files for use with Spark, set the PROPATH accordingly, and add the metadata for a defined service called DataObjectService that utilizes a specific WebHandler class for generic class/procedure endpoints.